Daniel-Lamb/Datathon_1st_Place_Spring23/README.md

 &nbsp;

-### From the data set of Elon Musk's tweets, we found three primary causes of Tesla order cancellations:
+### Additonally, These Three Topics in Elon Musk's Tweets are Strongly Correlated with Tesla Order Cancellation:
 - His acquisition of Twitter (39.7%)
 - Politics (30.2%)
 - Engaging in discourse / Tagging others (30.1%)